syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 ## Define Trackball

-To add trackball in the chart, create an instance [ChartTrackballBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTrackballBehavior.html) and set it to the [TrackballBehavior]() property of the chart.
+To add the trackball in the chart, create an instance [ChartTrackballBehavior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartTrackballBehavior.html) and set it to the [TrackballBehavior]() property of the chart.

 {% tabs %}